ROSEN, THE FIRST FILING FIRM, Encourages Kyndryl Holdings, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – KD

-WHY: New York, N.Y., February 17, 2026.
-Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Kyndryl Holdings, Inc. (NYSE: KD) between August 7, 2024 and February 9, 2026, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 13, 2026 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Kyndryl Holdings, Inc. (NYSE: KD) between August 7, 2024 and February 9, 2026, both dates inclusive (the “Class Period”), of the important April 13, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Kyndryl securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.